-I did finally get my degree online from Liberty University – a Bachelor’s in Psychology with a concentration in Christian Counseling.
+I did finally get my degree online – a Bachelor’s in Psychology with a concentration in Christian Counseling.
 I was on the road to what I’d always wanted to do (well, one of the things I always wanted to do), which was become a counselor.
 I was accepted to grad school and ready to tackle it head on full time since I lived back at home again.
 It make total sense.
 I had no doubts.
 Until one day, all of a sudden, I had no peace.
 I was ready to register for classes but there was no green light from God.

 Here I was, at the place I dreamt to be for so long.
 The place that seemed clear.
 The place I worked hard to get to after many, many bumps in the road.
 And God said no. What the heck!?
 It was crazy.
 What was the point of the educational journey up to that point?
 I was obedient in withdrawing from school but I wasn’t happy.
 At all.
 I never wanted to come back to New York.
 Going to school only made it seem slightly logical.
-But as I wrestled with God over the course of a year, (a year filled with a lot of trials) it was evident that He called me home not only to finish school, but to be a part of The Lighthouse Church.
-Once I stopped having a tantrum and surrendered my plans for God’s will, grace flooded my heart, and Lighthouse became more than home, it became my heart.
+But as I wrestled with God over the course of a year, (a year filled with a lot of trials) it was evident that He called me home not only to finish school, but to be a part of my church in Brooklyn.
+Once I stopped having a tantrum and surrendered my plans for God’s will, grace flooded my heart, and my church became more than home, it became my heart.
 The dream for counseling seemed to have died but I was content right where He had me in the center of His will.

 Fast forward to the beginning of 2015.
 An unexpected desire to pursue counseling slowly crept in and it really caught me off guard.
 But I knew I needed to pray about it.
 Over the course of the next few months, when the thoughts came, I prayed and chatted about it with a few people and prayed some more.
 But in the busyness of ministry life, it honestly wasn’t at the forefront of my mind.
 Maybe because I couldn’t bear the thought of disappointment again.
 Besides, wasn’t this the place He called me?